Bitcoin-ABC/bitcoin-abc/CONTRIBUTING.md

 - Don't break the build, it is important to keep master green as much as possible.
 If a Diff is landed, and breaks the build, fix it quickly.
 If it cannot be fixed quickly, it should be reverted, and re-applied later when it no longer breaks the build.
+- As soon as you see a bug, you fix it.
+Do not continue on.
+Fixing the bug becomes the top priority, more important than completing other tasks.
 - Automate as much as possible, and spend time on things only humans can do.

 Here are some handy links for development practices aligned with Bitcoin ABC: